Water, Cooperation, and Conflict

 Register today for the Dyson College Institute for Sustainability and the Environment’s Summit on Resilience, held on April 13.
 Registration is due April 6.

 Water is essential to life.
 An age of vast global change demands new strategies to manage this substance upon which our planet's ecosystem depends.
 This year’s summit, the third annual, will bring together experts and practitioners from the public, academic and private sectors to discuss collaborative problem-solving strategies for the protection and sharing of water resources.
 Topics will include transboundary cnoflicts, local water scarcity, local watershed management, and more.

+Interested faculty and staff members can register by April 6 to participate.
 Questions regarding registration or the summit in general, can be directed to firstname.lastname@example.org.

 Here’s your shot to help keep Pace safe.
 The health and safety of the Pace Community is our top priority, and getting vaccinated against COVID-19 is a key part.
 Check back frequently as we announce vaccine availability for our community.

 Pace professors are going big this month when it comes to media mentions; talking COVID-19 recovery, the Biden administration, and much more.